omarkabbas/ContactsApplication/README.md

 14. Create new database "Contacts"

-15. Press on Import and browse for the contacts.sql file provided in the zip folder and import the database.
+15. Press on Import and browse for the contacts.sql file provided and import the database.

 16. Open http://localhost/contacts/contacts.html from your browser.